 No, you may need to sign up for a Google account then.

 It is free for the basic service.
-You just need to have a Sollae IoT Gateway in order to use the common features of Sollae Cloud.
+You just need to have a Sollae Gateway for Cloud in order to use the common features of Sollae Cloud.

 Before trying again, it is also recommended to use spFinder to check and update your device's firmware to the latest version.